brian419/Godot/README.md

 This will be a repository documenting my learning for making games within Godot.

 # Programmer's Personal Notes
+Game 2 implementation needs?
+- More finalized animation frames and asset pngs for all assets used
+- Weapon functionality (stuck to the player, figure out how to update the player's animation based on if the user presses the hotbar slot for weapon (slot 1 for now)
+- Figure out the player movement, and make it work well.
+(Will this be gravity based or no gravity? or gravity on certain event actions?
+- Figure out enemy weapon attack (if projectile, how do i show that well on the game screen?)

 I am accessing Pixilart.com to generate my pixel asset sprites for the time being.
-Game 2 implementation needs: animation frames for player knight jump and enemy (all their motions), health bar functionality (need to implement one that stays on one part of the screen?), weapon for player (need to figure out how to attach it to the player? update weapon sprite as well, the logic for collision already written and works for placed weapon on game scene), better player movement overall.

 What I'm using in the terminal command:::